-insomnia;, It was a hell of a nightmare in my reality, but the trauma didn’t end there.
+After a while things began to feel a bit off even more than they were.
+I had insane insomnia; my eyes began to droop, I had bags under them as that were in 4-5 rows sitting on top of my cheeks.
+It was a hell of a nightmare in my reality, but the trauma didn’t end there.
 September 14, 2016, described as the day my time on earth stood completely still.
 Early evening, I remember sitting in the basement watching tv and suddenly, my mother yells out in distress.
 I immediately went upstairs to see what was going on and she explains with tears in her eyes that my uncle had shot himself in the head.
 It was as if everything instantly became numb.
 I slowly turned around and preceded to head back downstairs.
 It was as if my emotions could not process what she had told me.
 I sat back down on the couch and every single moment my uncle and I shared growing up rushed through my mind as if I had been on the brink of dying inside and my life was flashing.
 Suddenly, every emotion of my distress lashed out in forms unimaginable.
 It was so great that my mother rushed down to hold me.
 I just couldn’t believe that this was real.
 I felt as though my reality had been altered once again and I was living in a distorted dream.
 After we both calmed down a bit we headed to where the incident happened to find that they had already taken him to the hospital.

 The prayer warriors were out, and the family came.
 We had so much support that it put us a bit more at ease.
 My uncle went into surgery to see if they could remove the bullet, so we were waiting for the verdict.
 We waited and waited and waited until the doctor came out to tell us what we will never forget.
 They said that the bullet shattered into a lot of pieces and that there was no way to basically help to bring him back.
 It was the worst evening early morning that we could go through.
 My uncle left this earth!
 We were not prepared for his departure, but I knew I needed to see him as soon as they let us view him.
 I couldn’t help but remember our conversation.
 The only conversation we had really had, just me and him and all I had was those messages and memories growing up.
 With his goofy, playful, and loving self, we had our down times, but I would have never thought he would have left so soon.
 As I entered the room it felt surreal.
 I felt as though he was still present, yet it also felt so cold.
 To look down at his breathless body was the second to last time that I would see him but never the same as all the memories before.
 My God!
 My uncle he was to see me off to the big leagues to win just as he said I could.
 He believed in my craft at something that I didn’t even think he really knew about.
 He wasn’t there for any of the events, but he knew.
 HE KNEW!
 HE FUCKIN KNEW!
 He was supporting in his own way that resonated with me that pursuing your dreams matters above it all.